2007 Oceania Handball Champions Cup

 The 2007 Oceania Handball Champions Cup was held in Tahiti from the 22 October to 2 November 2007.
 With 6 teams from 4 countries competing in Tahiti for the second edition of the Men Oceania Champions Cup, the level of play was much higher than during the first edition.

 The final saw defending champions JS Mont Dore from New Caledonia taking another Oceania Champions Cup over hosts AS Dragon.
-The third place play off saw AS Dumbea of New Caledonia beat Australian side Canberra.
-Auckland were fifth and Tahitian side AS Faa'a were sixth.
+The third place play off saw Australian side Canberra beat AS Dumbea of New Caledonia.
+Auckland were fifth and Tahitian side A.S.
+Faa'a were sixth.

+Modus

+All six team played a round robin.
+The best two teams played the final.
+All games expect the final were 2×20 min.
+The final was the regular 2×30.